D.C. Auditor: Police ‘acted recklessly’ in shooting death of Deon Kay

 Kay, an 18-year-old Black man, was fatally shot by Officer Alexander Alvarez in September while police reportedly were following up on an Instagram video showing people in a parked car had firearms.

-Body-worn camera footage shows Officer Alvarez running after a person who got out of the car.
-The person — Kay — turns around with a gun, and Officer Alvarez opens fire.
+Body-worn camera footage shows Officer Alvarez running after a person who got out of the car, then turning around and seeing Kay with a gun — which prompted Mr. Alvarez to open fire.

 The auditor’s report agrees with the Metropolitan Police Department’s internal review of Kay’s death that the deadly use of force was justified, but it “strongly” disagrees with the MPD’s tactical analysis “that generally blessed the actions of the officers.”